wikic/wikic/README.md

 const wikic = new Wikic()
 ```

-You can pass a String to set `wikic.cwd`.
+You can pass a string to set `wikic.cwd`.

 ``` javascript
 const wikic = new Wikic('path/to')